Who wants some good food?

 We have had so many bikes come out to the farm.
 As a quick 7 minute bike ride from campus, the Campus Farm is easily accessible at the same time as being a great get-away!
 Come on out before the season is over!

-During the summer of 2011 Ashley Conard 14' and Stephen Hesterburg 13' reinvigorated the discussion of finding a way to start a campus farm at DePauw.
+During summer 2011 Ashley M. Conard '14 and Stephen G. Hesterberg '13 reinvigorated the discussion of finding a way to start a campus farm at DePauw.
 Members of the Office for Sustainability were soon closely working with the students and DePauw Dining Services.
 In November the two students published an op-ed in the campus newspaper.
-A month later Sustainability Director Carol Steele authored a DePauw University Campus Farm Business Plan and in March the Campus Farm was approved by President Brian Casey.
+A month later Sustainability Director Carol Steele authored a DePauw University Campus Farm Business Plan and in March the Campus Farm was approved by President Brian W. Casey.
 Further, two members of DePauw's Board of Trustees donated $20,000 to help finance the program.

 WHy are you doing this?

-Our mission is to 1) Enrich the educational environment of DePauw University through experiential education, research, and enhanced classroom opportunities; 2) Provide a living example of the sustainability principles outlined by the DePauw University Sustainability Initiative; and 3) Provide sustainably grown produce to the campus and community.
+Our mission is to 1) Enrich the educational environment of DePauw through experiential education, research and enhanced classroom opportunities; 2) Provide a living example of the sustainability principles outlined by the DePauw University Sustainability Initiative; and 3) Provide sustainably grown produce to the campus and community.

 WHO's doing the work?

 DePauw students and employees of DePauw Dining Services are leading the way.
 The harvesting is done by volunteers and two staff members.
 We need as many volunteers as possible to continue to shine in our work at the farm.
 Learn more at the DePauw Campus Farm Tumblr.

 Lots of things!
 Tomatoes, squash, peppers, pumpkins, eggplant, cabbage, melons, spinach, collard greens, beets, onions, lettuce, kale, cucumbers, corn, green beans, potatoes and more.
 The first season alone we harvested over 4,000 pounds of produce.